Urban-Meteorology-Reading/WRF-SUEWS/docs/source/quickstart.rst

 ------------------------------------
 run simulation

+1- After compilation of the code and pre-processing steps to prepare `wrf_input` files, you need to transfer all the `wrf_input` files to the location of main run (usually `[WRF-SUEWS directory]/test/em_real`).
+It should include the boundary condition file.

+2- You also need to copy `namelist.suews` to the same location.

+3- Use `LANDUSE.TBL` in `./test/em_real` to change the albedo associated with Urban areas (number `13` for `MODIFIED_IGBP_MODIS_NOAH` for both winter and summer.
+By default it is 15% (0.15).
+In London case, it is changed to 11%(0.11) based on Ward et al. 2016)

+4- `namelist.input` should also be modified to be consistent for WRF-SUEWS.
+See examples [here](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/input-processor/namelist_example/UK) (specially the `sf_surface_physics = 9` which specifies to use SUEWS as the LSM).

-After compilation and preparing the inputs, use the following script to run the simulations on JASMIN (go to [WRF-SUEWS directory]/test/em_real):
+5- Finally, use the following script to run the simulations on JASMIN (go to [WRF-SUEWS directory]/test/em_real):

 ```
 #!/bin/bash